 Maybe I should just turn this blog into Thai recipes only, I feel like I post so many.
 I can’t help it though, it really is my favorite cuisine.
+And drunken noodles with chicken, or pad kee mao, is one of my favorite dishes ever!
 And I’ve lamented so many times in the past that San Antonio just doesn’t have much great Thai food.
 So I find myself taking matters into my own hands.
 There is a lot of speculation about why these are called ‘drunken’ noodles when there’s actually no alcohol in the recipe at all!
 My favorite explanation is that someone, at some point in history, came home drunk and made noodles with whatever they had in the fridge.
 Because, let’s be honest, these noodles make great drunk food.
 Or for me, more specifically, great hangover food.
 After a night of indulging just a tad too much, some spicy noodles or curry with rice is the best hangover cure.
 Lots of carbs to soak up the booze with protein and spice to kick the lethargy you’re undoubtedly feeling.
 Don’t worry, we’ve all been there.
 There’s no shame in needing drunk or hangover food.

 Products I used in this recipe: